01 of 10

 Don't dilly-dally though, you've got a whole other half a batch of soap waiting for you.Continue to 7 of 10 below.

 07 of 10

 To the half batch still sitting in your soap pot, add the colorant, essential oil and additives and stir.
 As before, if you're not at trace already, it will not take long at all.Continue to 8 of 10 below.

 08 of 10

 Pour the Second Half

-I wanted a nice clean yin-yang sort of line in this batch, so I poured slowly and carefully.
+We wanted a nice, clean yin-yang sort of line in this batch, so it was poured slowly and carefully.

 09 of 10